• Ntc

 Could irritate foreign tech companies!

 Nepal is fair to seek registration from unregistered companies.
 However, ultimatums and ban impositions could irk foreign companies that operate their services in Nepal.
-If they are banned, the government won’t be in a strong position to request them to resume services.
+With the ban decision, the government won’t be in a strong position to request them to resume services.
 For them, Nepal could serve as a small market from a financial perspective.

 Telegram app ban in Nepal | Current status possibility of an unban